Mmmm Chicken Wings

 - 1/2 teaspoon five spice powder

-- 1/2 teaspoon chilli powder (ground red serrano chile)
+- 1/2 teaspoon chilli powder, such as ground red serrano chile

-- 1 1/2 pounds (680 g) medium size whole chicken wings, wing tips removed and wings cut into 2 pieces
+- 1 1/2 pounds (680 g) medium size chicken wings with wing tips removed; wings cut into 2 pieces

 - 1 tablespoon grated fresh ginger

 - 1/3 cup 75 ml dry white wine